-If there is a question on the ability for the person to have continued access when an incident report is reflected, contact the DoD Security Services Center for assistance.
+If there is a question on the ability for the person to have continued access when an incident report is reflected, contact the Knowledge Center for assistance.

 This feature enables authorized users in one action to take mass actions.
 The types of mass actions include:

 - separate and transfer personnel associations among multiple facility organizations (MFO);

 - transfer to non-MFOs.
 Items 2 and 3 overlay the category and will create a history item for the action; item 4 adds an additional person category to the person's record, i.e. adds a new affiliation to the person.